Pluricomplex Green functions on manifolds: Introduction

 \section{Introduction}

-In this paper we discuss the pluricomplex Green functions on manifolds.
-The books of Klimek \cite{K2} and Jarnicki and Pflug \cite{JP} combined with the papers \cite{D1} of Demailly and \cite{B} of B\l ocki contain an excellent exposition of known results for relatively compact domains in Stein manifolds or hyperconvex relatively compact domains in Stein manifolds when attainable boundaries are present.
-The goal of this paper is to establish properties of complex manifolds that will allow us to expand these results to complex manifolds without visible boundaries.
+The pluricomplex Green functions are one of the most popular biholomorphic invariants in several complex variables.
+Their properties on relatively compact domains in Stein manifolds or hyperconvex relatively compact domains in Stein manifolds got an excellent exposition in the books of Klimek \cite{K2} and Jarnicki and Pflug \cite{JP} combined with the papers \cite{D1} of Demailly and \cite{B} of B\l ocki.
+In these cases the attainable boundaries are present.
+The goal of this paper is to describe complex manifolds, where the pluricomplex Green functions have the same basic properties as on domains above but the boundaries are not visible.
 Important basic features of relatively compact domains in Stein manifolds are:\be \item Carath\'eodory and Kobayashi hyperbolicity; \item separation of points by bounded holomorphic functions; \item existence of the Bergman metric; \item existence of the pluricomplex Green functions with the strict logarithmic pole; \item existence of continuous bounded strictly plurisubharmonic functions. \ee In Section \ref{S:slp} we show that the existence of a continuous bounded strictly plurisubharmonic function on a complex manifold $M$ allows us to preserve all these properties but Carath\'eodory hyperbolicity.
 This condition already appeared in the literature.
 Chen and Zhang showed in \cite{CZ} that manifolds with this property possess the Bergman metric and Shcherbina and the author proved in \cite{PSh} that their points can be separated by bounded continuous plurisubharmonic functions.
-Important basic features of hyperconvex relatively compact domains in Stein manifolds are:\be \item continuity of the pluricomplex Green functions in both variables; \item the pluricomplex Green functions are exhaustion functions; \item completeness of the Bergman and Kobayashi metrics; \item existence of a smooth strictly plurisubharmonic negative exhaustion function. \ee Chen in \cite{C1} defined hyperconvex manifolds as manifolds with negative strictly plurisubharmonic exhaustion function.
-In Section \ref{S:hcm} we relax this definition to an equivalent one requiring the existence a negative plurisubharmonic exhaustion function and a continuous bounded strictly plurisubharmonic function and show that all the features listed above still hold.
-In the last section we demonstrate how to use the pluricomplex Green functions to obtain biholomorphically invariant compactifications of complex manifolds.
-This paper was conceived when the author was visiting N. Shcherbina at the University of Wuppertal this year.
+Important basic features of hyperconvex relatively compact domains in Stein manifolds are:\be \item continuity of the pluricomplex Green functions in both variables; \item the pluricomplex Green functions are exhaustion functions; \item completeness of the Bergman and Kobayashi metrics; \item existence of a smooth strictly plurisubharmonic negative exhaustion function. \ee In \cite{C1} Chen introduced hyperconvex manifolds as manifolds with negative strictly plurisubharmonic exhaustion function.
+In Section \ref{S:hcm} we show that this definition is equivalent to requiring the existence of a negative plurisubharmonic exhaustion function and a continuous bounded strictly plurisubharmonic function and show that all the features listed above still hold.
+This paper was conceived when the author was visiting N. Shcherbina at the University of Wuppertal in 2018.
 Many of its ideas and proofs are based on fruitful discussions with N. Shcherbina and our joint work.
 I am grateful to the university and Nikolay for their hospitality and encouragement.
+The author is also grateful to the referees whose comments and suggestions significantly improved the exposition.